 1. Become involved in their hearing care appointments

 Getting a new hearing aid can be very overwhelming for your loved one.
 They are bombarded by a lot of information and may struggle to take it all in.
 Listen to the instructions on how to care for the hearing aid with them and go through it again with them once you get home.
 This is also an opportunity for you to ask questions.

 Remember, suddenly your loved one is hearing a lot of sounds that they are not used to.
 This may be completely overwhelming for them, so having a support system here can be very helpful.
 Allow them to express their frustrations, or be emotional about what they have missed.
 This is also an opportunity to share in their joy and excitement.

 2. Don’t get frustrated

 It can be very frustrating when your loved one hears incorrectly.
 Don’t get angry if they ask you for repetition several times.
-Do not raise your voice, rather calmly talk things through and repeat what you said.
-Ask them for ways to help them understand better.
-Context is important.
-Often if your loved one understands what you are talking about, it’s much easier for them to make out specific words you are saying.
+Do not raise your voice, but rather calmly talk things through and repeat what you said.
+Ask them for ways to help them understand better because context is important.
+Often, if your loved one understands what you are talking about, it’s much easier for them to make out specific words you are saying.